Consider hiring a gardener to maintain the garden a couple times per week

 Gardening: If you have a large garden, you might want to consider hiring a gardener to maintain the garden a couple times per week.
 Since labour hours are a lot cheaper in Dubai than in other parts of the world, a gardener won’t break your budget.
 However, keep in mind that most “gardeners” in Dubai are just handymen who will clean your yard and splash some water around, hence hiring a specialised, a bit more pricey gardener, might be necessary.

 Don’t be fooled by the sound of it, the artificial grass looks as good (if not better, during the summer months) as real grass, and is used in many places around Dubai.
 From football fields to playgrounds, artificial grass is a cheaper, more sustainable solution.

-Even though the price per square meter is higher than the one of real grass (around 70AED per square meter), artificial grass lasts longer, doesn’t require maintenance costs and can be relocated if you decided to move.
+Even though the price per square meter is higher than real grass (around 70AED per square meter), artificial grass lasts longer, doesn’t require maintenance costs and can be relocated if you decided to move.

 – The price for artificial grass ranges between 70AED per square metre and can go up to 120AED, depending on supplier.